The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Introduction

 \section{Introduction}

 Distributed inference algorithms that scale efficiently to large models and data sets are of widespread interest at the present time.
 Divide-and-conquer methods, which recursively decompose an inference problem into smaller problems whose solutions can be combined in a principled manner (e.g.\ see \cite{mattson2004patterns}), provide a promising approach in this setting.
-In computational statistics many methods have been developed which allow for distributed inference either by performing inference for a subset of the data at each processor and ultimately combining their results~\cite{Dai2019,Minsker2014,Neiswanger2014,Scott2016,Wang2013} or by carrying out part of the computation associated with each step of an algorithm at a separate processor and minimizing the necessary communication~\cite{Gurbuzbalaban2021,Parayil2020,Rendell2021,Vono2021}.
-Another strategy which is beginning to find applications ranging from general distributed Bayesian inference~\cite{chan2021} through inference in broad model classes such as general state space hidden Markov models~\cite{corneflos2021,ding2019,ding2018} to inference in specific domains such as phylogenetics~\cite{jewell2015} is the \emph{divide-and-conquer sequential Monte Carlo} (\emph{DaC-SMC}) algorithm introduced in~\cite{lindsten2017divide}.
+In computational statistics, many methods have been developed which allow for distributed inference either by performing inference for a subset of the data at each processor and ultimately combining their results~\cite{Dai2019,Minsker2014,Neiswanger2014,Scott2016,Wang2013} or by carrying out part of the computation associated with each step of an algorithm at a separate processor and minimizing the necessary communication~\cite{Gurbuzbalaban2021,Parayil2020,Rendell2021,Vono2021}.
+Another strategy which is beginning to find applications ranging from general distributed Bayesian inference~\cite{chan2021} through inference in broad model classes such as general state space hidden Markov models~\cite{Corneflos2021,ding2019,ding2018} to inference in specific domains such as phylogenetics~\cite{jewell2015} is the \emph{divide-and-conquer sequential Monte Carlo} (\emph{DaC-SMC}) algorithm introduced in~\cite{lindsten2017divide}.
 The DaC-SMC algorithm recursively breaks down large inferential problems into smaller, more manageable ones and merges their solutions in a systematic manner.
-It is particularly amenable to distributed implementation.
+It is particularly amenable to distributed or parallelized implementations (e.g.~\cite{Corneflos2021} or~\cite[Section~5.3]{lindsten2017divide}).

 The goal of this paper is to provide a comprehensive theoretical foundation for this algorithm.
-To achieve this, we view the DaC-SMC algorithm here as a merger of product-form estimators~\cite{Kuntz2021} and sequential Monte Carlo (SMC), two classes of Monte Carlo estimators that are (separately) well-understood.
+The key conceptual innovation that enables us to do so is re-interpreting the DaC-SMC algorithm as a careful combination of sequential Monte Carlo (SMC) and a little-known type of `product-form' Monte Carlo estimators (which, once identified, we studied separately in a preliminary paper~\cite{Kuntz2021}).

 Product-form estimators encompass a class of generalized U-statistics~\cite{Lee1990,korolyuk2013theory} that exploit conditional independences present in the measure targeted, or the proposal distribution employed, to achieve lower variances than standard Monte Carlo estimators~\cite{Kuntz2021}.
 The idea underpinning them is very simple: if $(X^1_1,\dots,X^N_1),\dots,(X^1_K,\dots,X^N_K)$ are $K$ independent sequences of samples respectively drawn from probability distributions $\mu_1,\dots,\mu_K$, then every `permutation' of these samples has the same product law: